 - Use the domain of the client computer.

-If you'd like to connect to a specific domain controller, you can do so by providing a value for the
+You can connect to a specific domain controller by providing a value for the

 Server parameter.
 You can specify several different ADDS objects in different formats such as: